dmitrii-kalashnikov/dmitrii-kalashnikov/README.md

 ### Interests
 - 🔭 Currently working on AI
 - 🌱 Currently discovering new challenges and pioneering in my field
-- 👯 Looking to collaborate on RPA
 - 💬 Find me on [Medium](https://medium.com/@dmitriikalashnikov)
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/dmitrii-kalashnikov/)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Love challenges and pioneering

 ### Bio 📖
 Dad, husband, AWS Solutions Architect, Lead DevOps Engineer, and digital product manager, I am a technology enthusiast who has spent the last ten years collaborating on IT projects for some of the world’s most exciting and forward-thinking brands in the life sciences industry.
 Outside of my professional endeavors, I embrace the vibrant culture and beauty of the Caribbean with my family, engage passionately in nonprofit projects that drive meaningful change, and attend tech conferences worldwide.